Scottsbluff Public Schools to Conduct Annual Districtwide Emergency Response Simulation

-On Monday, November 6 at approximately 8:30 a.m., Scottsbluff Public Schools will conduct their annual districtwide emergency response simulation.
+This morning Scottsbluff Public Schools will conduct their annual district-wide emergency response simulation.
 Emergency response personnel will coordinate activities at each school.
 Students and parents will be given advance notice that the activity is occurring and is only a simulation – not a real event.

 Emergency responders who will be coordinating the exercise include Chief Kevin Spencer, Scottsbluff Police Department; Sheriff Mark Overman, Scottsbluff County Sheriff’s Office; Chief Dana Miller, Scottsbluff Fire Department; and Ray Richards, 911 Communications Director, Lt.
 Kevin Kryzanowski, NE State Patrol and James Todd, SBPS Safety and Security Coordinator.